Articles & Videos

 Back to articles & videos

-Sound Waves Reading 23/8/23
+Sound Waves Literacy 23/8/23

 If you’ve recently made the switch from levelled texts to Decodable Readers, you may be wondering how you can organise these books.
-Here are our tips for setting up your classroom for reading success!
+Here are our tips for setting up your class for reading success!

 Provide easy access to the Decodable Readers